Municipal election programme

 Now is the worst possible moment to cut from our children’s education on which the future will be built.
 It is the worst possible moment to cut back on services that prevent the growth of inequality.
 The economic crises are leaving a long shadow, and we cannot afford a lost generation.
 It is possible to avoid the damage of previous crises.
 Equality and caring need municipal defenders right now.

 In a green municipality, everyone can feel part of the community.
-Amenities are within easy reach and hobbies can be found for everyone from jerks to dangers.
+Amenities are within easy reach and hobbies can be found for everyone from kids to grandparents.
 The library serves as a common living room and nature is close.
 On the one hand you drive with biogas and electric cars, and on the other you jump onto a tram, commuter train or the back of a bike.
 Various solutions are needed across the country.

 These days, every Finnish municipality needs the courage to defend what is valuable and build hope for a better tomorrow.
 It takes determination to stop the climate crisis and seize the opportunities for clean solutions.
 It takes courage to resist injustice and short-sightedness.
 It also requires willpower to ask questions and involve people in participation.